CVCOA has prepared the following summary as an explanation of the various Medicare parts.

-They replace original Medicare although you will continue to pay for you Part B deductible.
+They replace original Medicare, although you will continue to pay the deductible for your Part B coverage.

-These are often referred to as “Medigap” plans or “the old Part C.”
+These plans are often referred to as “Medigap.”

 They are private insurances that can cover up to 20% of the cost of your care that Medicare does not.

-Because supplement plans vary in the coverage they provide, the cost for them varies as well.
+Because supplement plans vary in the coverage they provide, their cost varies as well.

 There are Supplement Plans that will cover your Part A deductible for every hospital admission.

-Be aware that if you do not go to a Medicare approved provider then Medicare won’t pay nor will the Supplement.
+Be aware that if you do not go to a Medicare-approved provider then neither Medicare nor the Supplement will pay.

 This is your prescription drug coverage.